-The Guidance 1000A provides four general purpose optically isolated digital input signals and 4 general purpose optically isolated digital output signals.
-These signals are presented in a single 10-pin IDC connector (Figure 4-6).
+The Guidance 5000 provides four general-purpose optically isolated digital-input signals and four general-purpose optically isolated digital-output signals.
+These signals are presented in a single ten-pin IDC connector (Figure 4-6).
 This type of connector permits these signals to be easily interfaced to other devices.
+The digital output signals can be configured through the configuration (PAC) files.
+The four digital inputs can be configured as a group to all operate as either sinking or sourcing through the configuration PAC files.